seanbaxter/circle/new-circle/README.md

        ^
 ```

-Like the [`[forward]`](#forward) extension, `[adl]` intends to prevent incorrect usage of the feature.
-If there are no [associated entities](https://eel.is/c++draft/basic.lookup.argdep#3) for any of the function arguments, no attempt to call a function is made and the program is ill-formed.
-Because there are no associated entities, there is nothing for ADL to do, and therefore the prefix was used in error.
+Like the [`[forward]`](#forward) feature, `[adl]` guards against incorrect usage.
+If there are no [associated entities](https://eel.is/c++draft/basic.lookup.argdep#3) for any of the function arguments, the program is ill-formed.
+Because there are no associated entities, there would be nothing for ADL to search through, and therefore the prefix was used in error.
 This test only occurs at definition; if the call has any dependent arguments, then ADL is assumed to occur at instantiation, and the call compiles.

 The [rules for ADL](https://eel.is/c++draft/basic.lookup.argdep#1) state that if unqualified name lookup finds any of:
-* declaration of a class member, or
+* a declaration of a class member, or
-* function declaration inhabiting a block scope, or
+* a function declaration inhabiting a block scope, or
-* declaration not of a function or function template,
+* a declaration not of a function or function template,

 then ADL is not used.
-But the user explicitly opted in to adl with the prefix.
+However, the user _explicitly opted in_ to adl with the prefix.
 As a convenience, the feature responds by discarding the disqualifying declaration and going straight to argument-dependent lookup.

 This convenience is illustrated by the failed call to #1 and the successful call to #2.
 On both lines, the user intends to call #2.
 But on the first try, unqualified lookup finds the member function `obj_t::func`.
 This disqualifies ADL, leaving the candidate only with that member function.
 The compiler can't convert `obj_t` to `int` so translation fails.
 On the second try, the `adl` prefix tells the compiler to discard the disqualifying member function declaration and use ADL anyways.